How do usage limits and credits work?

 Anything the AI does counts as usage.
 Every message you send it spends some, and so does the work behind it, like generating pages, reading a site you're importing, creating images, and making edits.
 Even saving a direct edit to the page uses a little, because an AI agent applies that change for you.

 Manual actions are free, since they don't involve the AI.
-Publishing your site and connecting a custom domain from your settings don't cost any usage.
+Publishing your site, for example, doesn't cost any usage.
+Asking the AI to do something, like connecting a custom domain, uses a small amount like any other chat request.
 For tips on making your usage go further, see usage limit best practices.

 What happens when you hit your limit

 As you get close to your limit, a warning appears above the chat.
 Once you run out, you can't send any more messages to the AI until you get more usage.
-You have three options: wait for your weekly reset, upgrade to Premium if you're on Free, or buy usage credits if you're already on Premium.
+You can wait for your weekly reset, upgrade from Free to a paid plan, move from Plus to Pro for 4× the included weekly usage, or buy usage credits on either paid plan.

 Running out doesn't take your site down.
 Your published site stays online no matter what, and you can still open the editor to preview your site.
 You just can't ask the AI to make changes, and direct edits are paused too, since saving them relies on the AI.